 Providing young flyers with a safe and comfortable journey is very important to us, especially when they’re traveling alone.
 Whether they're going to summer camp or visiting a family member, you can rest easy knowing they’ll be in great hands with our unaccompanied minor service.
 This service is required for children ages 5-14 who are traveling alone, but children who are 15-17 years old and traveling alone can also opt in to our unaccompanied minor service.
 While they’re on board with us, they’ll get perks like:

 - A free snack item on flights that offer food for purchase

-- Pre-boarding so there’s extra time to get settled before takeoff
+- Boarding before normal boarding begins so there’s extra time to get settled before takeoff

 Our unaccompanied minor service is for children who are 5-14 years old and traveling without a parent, legal guardian or someone who is at least 18 years old.
 These young travelers also need to follow certain requirements for their safety: